scribe-security/docs/docs/integrating-scribe/ci-integrations/github/README.md

 * Write access is required for upload (generate).
 * Read access is required for download (verify).

-You must first login with the required access privileges to your registry before calling Valint.
+You must first log in with the required access privileges to your registry before calling Valint.
 For example, using `docker login` command or `docker/login-action` action.

 ### Usage